Trixie Belden and the Killifish Point Mystery

 "Yipes!" she whispered.
 "It is a fin.
 What in the world is a shark doing in the Hudson River?"

-The shark, however, had turned out to be a hoax, a signal that criminals were using during their illicit activities.
-Trixie’s mind had been focused on this previous mystery when they had arrived at Killifish Point.
-With her mind already on mysterious things when she had seen the oddly dressed man glance furtively around and disappear on one of the trails leading up the bluff, her curious and suspicious mind had immediately caused her to jump to the conclusion that there was "something mysterious" afoot.
+The shark, however, had turned out to be a hoax, a signal criminals had used during their illicit activities.
+Trixie’s mind had been focused on this previous mystery when she and her friends had arrived at Killifish Point.
+With her mind already on mysterious things, when she had seen the oddly dressed man glance furtively around and disappear on one of the trails leading up the bluff, her curiosity and suspicious mind had immediately caused her to jump to the conclusion that there was "something mysterious" afoot.

-Despite the fact that Trixie had a one-track mind and thoughts of the suspicious-looking man simmered in the back of her consciousness all through the picnic, she was still able to enjoy the company of the other Bob-Whites and the feast that Mrs. Belden and the Wheeler cook had provided.
+Despite the fact that Trixie had a one-track mind—meaning that thoughts of the suspicious-looking man simmered in the back of her consciousness all through the picnic—she was still able to enjoy the company of the other Bob-Whites and the feast that Mrs. Belden and the Wheeler cook had provided.
 The picnic was the usual feast of fried chicken, an array of side dishes, a fantastic dessert, and the accompanying teasing and joking that always occurred when the seven teenagers got together.
-After even Mart proclaimed himself "decimated from the delectable post meridiem repast," Trixie predictably implored her friends to explore.
+After even Mart proclaimed himself "decimated from the delectable post-meridiem repast," Trixie predictably implored her friends to explore.
 The bluff was full of nooks and crannies that, while they could not be called full-fledged caves, were still fun to investigate.
 Pat Bunker’s old silver mine was also burrowed into one of the cliffs near Killifish Point.

 At Dan’s snicker, Mart replied defensively, "If Hallie were here, you’d do the same thing."